mer-hybris/hadk.sailfishos.org/setupsdk.rst

 Setup the Platform SDK
 ----------------------

-Instructions are found on Sailfish OS wiki: https://sailfishos.org/wiki/Platform_SDK_Installation
+Instructions are found on Sailfish OS wiki ("Quick start" section is enough, do not install SDK Targets yet): https://sailfishos.org/wiki/Platform_SDK_Installation

 Afterwards, topup the newly created ``~/.mersdk.profile`` with necessary commands: